unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

 Customize the look and feel of the range facets by returning your custom HTML string from this function.
+This function expects following parameters:
+1.  `range` :
+2.  `selectedRange`:
+3.  `facet`:
-This function gets 1 parameter: the list of range facets available.
+the list of range facets available.

 ### Default Value
 {: .no_toc }